Last Updated on

 When these herbs are taken in a very high amount, they could reduce the production of breast milk.
 Therefore, when you eat herbs like these, monitor the amount of milk supply especially when your baby is at the phase where he needs more milk than usual.
 To stop milk production, mothers often have tea made of peppermint after weaning.
 Sage, another herb, is also included in the foods that affect lactation.

 Until you wean your baby, avoid peanuts, especially if your family has a medical history of allergies to peanuts.
 Peanuts’ allergic proteins might pass to the produced breast milk, and then reach the baby.
 The baby might suffer from wheezing, hives, or rashes.
 Even when you eat only a few, the allergens might pass into the milk within 1-6 hours.
-Research also says that children might have a chance of developing peanut allergies in later years when they are exposed to it at an early age.
-However, there is not enough evidence to prove that preventing peanuts could prevent allergies in babies.

 The smell of garlic can affect the smell of breast milk.
 Some babies hate it while others like it.
 Therefore, the reason may be garlic if your baby is uncomfortable while nursing.
 Some babies might fuss or grimace at the breast when they encounter the strong smell of garlic.

 Some babies could be intolerant to cow milk.
 When the mother drinks cow milk or has dairy products, then the allergens that have entered the breast milk irritate the baby.
 After consuming dairy products, if your baby shows symptoms like colic and vomiting, it means that you should stop consuming them for a while.
 Other symptoms could be skin issues, eczema, and sleep problems.
 Children who are intolerant to dairy also show an allergy to soy.
 It is better to go for organic varieties of meat, high-fat dairy, and poultry as they won’t have any chemicals, growth hormones, or pesticides.